pigoz/mplayer2/DOCS/man/en/mplayer.rst

     subtitle files through ``unix2dos`` or a similar program to replace Unix line endings with DOS/Windows line endings.

---dumpsub (BETA CODE)
+--dumpsub
+    BETA CODE.
     Dumps the subtitle substream from VOB streams.
 Also see the **--dump*sub** options.

---noembeddedfonts
+--embeddedfonts, --no-embeddedfonts
-    Disables use of fonts embedded in Matroska containers and ASS scripts (default: enabled).
+    Use fonts embedded in Matroska container files and ASS scripts (default: enabled).
 These fonts can be used for SSA/ASS subtitle rendering (``--ass`` option).